| ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Oklahoma's latest farm and ranch news Your Update from Ron Hays of RON for Monday January 5, 2009

 gatherings.
 In fact, since Oct.
 1, nearly 900 million consumer impressions

+have been generated through the checkoff's food communications program.
 Preparation for the publicity, however, began in March.
 Since national magazines such as Better Homes and Gardens, Bon Appetit and Everyday with Rachael Ray prepare their holiday editions six months ahead of printing, beef checkoff representatives approached editors with beef story ideas, recipes and cooking tips long ago.
 A holiday media outreach effort highlighting three lean-beef recipes was disseminated to magazine and newspaper food editors, and to online bloggers.
 As a result, several media outlets featured beef as the centerpiece entrée for holiday entertaining.
 It's quite a success story of taking a story that people are interested in- adding "sizzle" and seeing the consumer impact grow and grow.
 We have the complete story on our website on our Cattle Industry Insights section at WWW.OklahomaFarmReport.Com.
 Click below for the full scoop. | |

-Could 2009 be the Year to Solve the Death Tax Dilemma? ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ Welcome to
+| Could 2009 be the Year to Solve the Death Tax Dilemma? ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~Welcome to

 2009 with the latest step up in the exemption level for the so called